Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Introduction

 \section{Introduction}

-\tentative{** Grammerly; further references for studies of quadratic systems? **} In many cases, the time evolution of open quantum systems is to a good approximation Markovian, in the sense that the time derivative of the system's density matrix $\dm(t)$ only depends on $\dm(t)$.
+In many cases, the time evolution of open quantum systems is to a good approximation Markovian, in the sense that the time derivative of the system's density matrix $\dm(t)$ only depends on $\dm(t)$.
 Typical scenarios are systems that are weakly coupled to an environment (Born-Markov and secular approximations) or systems under the influence of stochastic external fields which are generated by a Gaussian process.
 In Markovian systems, the dynamics is governed by a Lindblad master equation \cite{Lindblad1976-48,Gorini1976-17,Breuer2007,Rivas2012,Wolf2008-279}

-In addition to the Hamiltonian part $-i[\hH,\dm]$, the Liouville super-operator $\L$ contains dissipative terms, where Lindblad operators $\hL_r$ and $\hM_s$ describe the environment couplings.
+In addition to the Hamiltonian part $-\mri[\hH,\dm]$, the Liouville super-operator $\L$ contains dissipative terms, where Lindblad operators $\hL_r$ and $\hM_s$ describe the environment couplings.

-In this work, we consider integrable systems of identical fermions or bosons, where the Hamiltonian $\hH$ and Lindblad operators $\hM_s$ are Hermitian operators that are quadratic in the ladder operators $\ha_j$ and $\ha^\dag_j$, where $\ha^\dag_j$ creates a particle in mode $j$ and $\ha_j$ annihilates a particle.
-The second considered type of Lindblad operators, $\hL_r$, are linear in the ladder operators.
+In this work, we consider integrable systems of identical fermions or bosons, where the Hamiltonian $\hH$ and Lindblad operators $\hM_s$ are Hermitian operators that are quadratic in the ladder operators $\ha_j$ and $\ha^\dag_j$.
+Here, $\ha^\dag_j$ creates a particle in mode $j$, and $\ha_j$ annihilates a particle.
+The second considered type of Lindblad operators, $\hL_r$, is linear in the ladder operators.
 We call this class of open systems \emph{quadratic}, and we call the subclass that has no quadratic Lindblad operators $\hM_s$ \emph{quasi-free} \footnote{Note that the systems which we call quasi-free have often been referred to in the literature as quadratic.
 As discussed, we reserve the latter term for the more general class of systems that also allows for quadratic Hermitian Lindblad operators.}.
-Quasi-free systems have, for example, been studied in \cite{Prosen2008-101,Prosen2008-10,Prosen2010-07,Prosen2010-43,Eisert2010_12,Prosen2010-12,Dzhioev2011-134,Dzhioev2012-24,Koga2012-85,Yamamoto2012-370,Bardyn2013-15} and quadratic systems in \cite{Horstmann2013-87}.
+Quasi-free systems have, for example, been studied in Refs.~\cite{Prosen2008-101,Prosen2008-10,Prosen2010-07,Prosen2010-43,Eisert2010_12,Prosen2010-12,Dzhioev2011-134,Dzhioev2012-24,Koga2012-85,Yamamoto2012-370,Bardyn2013-15,Znidaric2014-112,Banchi2014-89,Budich2015-91,Venuti2016-93,Guo2017-95,Guo2018-98,Caspel2019-6,Goldstein2019-7,Teretenkov2019-22,Vernier2020-9,McDonald2022-105,Yamanaka2021_04} and quadratic systems in Refs.~\cite{Horstmann2013-87,Zunkovic2014-16,Eisler2011-06}.